 What are Harlequin Bugs?

-Harlequin bugs (Murgantia histrionica) are 3/8 inch-long, shiny stinkbugs and significant pests of crucifers like cabbage, broccoli and mustard, feeding greedily on the nutritious juices inside the leaves of these plants.
-When crucifers are unavailable, you may find harlequin bugs sucking the life out of your squash, beans, corn, asparagus, okra or tomatoes.
+Harlequin bugs (Murgantia histrionica) are 3/8 inch (1 cm.) long, shiny stinkbugs and significant pests of crucifers like cabbage, broccoli, and mustard feeding greedily on the nutritious juices inside the leaves of these plants.
+When crucifers are unavailable, you may find harlequin bugs sucking the life out of your squash, beans, corn, asparagus, okra, or tomatoes.

 Harlequin bug damage appears on stems and leaves, depending on the species of plant attacked.
 The puncture sites will develop cloudy, discolored spots; older plants may become stunted as the feeding pressure from harlequin bugs increases.
 Young plants may wilt and brown and often die if feeding pressure is high.